1969 Liberty Bowl: Game summary

 The game kicked off shortly after 12:20 pm CST.
+During the coin toss, Colorado linebacker Bill Collins, who was Black, symbolically went out to midfield alone, where he was met by roughly 40 white members of Alabama's team, which had yet to be integrated.

 In a game dominated by both offenses, Colorado took a 10–0 first quarter lead.
 Ward Walsh scored first on a 13-yard touchdown run and Dave Haney connected on a 30-yard field goal for the Buffaloes.
 Early in the second quarter, Colorado extended their lead to 17–0 after a three-yard Bobby Anderson touchdown run.
 Alabama responded with touchdown runs of 31-yards from Scott Hunter and six-yards from George Ranager to cut the lead to 17–13.
 With less than three minutes remaining in the half, Walsh scored again on 15-yard touchdown run.
 On the ensuing drive, Alabama responded with a two-yard Johnny Musso touchdown run to make the score 24–19.
 However, the following kickoff was returned 91-yards by Steve Engel to give the Buffaloes a 31–19 lead at the half.

 In the third quarter, Alabama took their only lead of the game following a pair of Neb Hayden touchdown passes; the first came on a 55-yard reception by Griff Langston and the second on a ten-yard reception by Musso to give the Crimson Tide a 33–31 lead.
 Colorado then scored 16 fourth quarter points to seal the 47–33 victory with a pair of Anderson touchdown runs and a safety made when Bill Brundige and Herb Orvis sacked Hayden in the endzone.